 Your body mass index (BMI) is a measure of your body fat based on your height and weight.
 It is used to screen for obesity.

 Have your blood pressure checked every two years.
-High blood pressure increases your chances of getting heart a stroke or heart and kidney diseases.
+High blood pressure increases your chances of having a stroke or heart and kidney diseases.
 If you have high blood pressure, lifestyle modification, including diet and exercise programs, can cure it.
 However, if this does not have much effect, you may need medication to control it.

 From ages 45 to 79, ask your doctor if you should take aspirin every day to help lower your risk of a heart attack.
 How much aspirin you should take depends on your age, your health, and your lifestyle.